 Dinah has also devised a workshop based in Indian music, designed for pupils to discover their creativity in music, called ‘Raga Unravelled.’

-She is also one half of the duo ‘My Glass World.’
+She was one half of the duo ‘My Glass World’.

 Dinah has played with many orchestras including: Birmingham Royal Ballet, English National Ballet, English National Orch., National Symphony Orch., Milton Keynes City Orch., Moscow City Ballet tours, Orch of St. Johns Smith Sq., Royal Philharmonic Orch., and the UK Philharmonic.